diegofiori/ML_Higgs/README.md

 # (1) Preprocessing

 ##"preprocessing.py"
 Contains the functions used to clean the data.
-Specifically:\\
+Specifically:<br />
 -how to deal with missing values;
 -creation of dummy variables;
 -feature augmentation with interaction terms and polynomials;